19 Aug APC meets in Bohol

 Hearty congratulations to all new board members and a special thanks to all members who put their trust in faith in me to enter a third term on APC’s board.

 Rapid Response Network meeting

 The following day of the meeting a small number of us, in collaboration with representatives from Tactical Tech and Access Now, we huddled over notes and plans towards a new look Rapid Response Network for the APC.
 We reviewed options to address the immediate needs of our Tokyo based, Japanese member, JCafe, hosting around 400 NGOs many providing critical post-disaster information and under constant threat of power outages and Government intervention.
 We were told JCafe members are publishing much information contradicting that made public by the Government on the nuclear threat.

-By the end of the day we agreed that a proposal wold be prepared based on our deliberations that could see us respond to internet threats in a much more effective way than had been possible.
-That said, it should be noted that in spite of any formal policies and procedures, APC members have, and continue to respond to threats and potential technical hazards when ever possible and fast!
-There's palpable, unwavering support amongst its members and our peers.
+By the end of the day, we agreed that a proposal would be prepared based on the deliberations that could see us respond to internet threats in a much more effective way than had been possible.
+That said, it should be noted that in spite of any formal policies and procedures, APC members have, and continue to respond to threats and potential technical hazards whenever possible and fast!
+There’s palpable, unwavering support amongst its members and our peers.
 APC is most certainly still, 20 years on, truly on the side of good!